Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 it's It's quite astonishing.
 Again, it's compounding.
 You read a little bit here and little bit there, little bit here a little bit there.
 And take notes.
-And take notes. great down Write down what you read.
+And take notes. right down Write down what you're reading.
 Underline.

 Speaker